House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 9. Cylindorpuntia

-This type of cactus is quite tree-like and has many barbed spines.
-These spines attach to the skin very easily and don’t come off without removal.
+The Cylindorpuntia is tree-like and has many barbed spines.
+The spines attach to the skin very easily and don’t come off without removal.
 This plant also spreads in a strange manner.
 Many plants in the same area often have the same DNA.
 Therefore, they were likely originally all the same plant but spread through propagation.

 10. Echinocactus

-This subfamily of cacti means simply “spiny” in Latin.
+The Echinocactus subfamily of cacti means simply “spiny” in Latin.
 It has relatively small flowers and creates significantly woolly fruits.
-These are one of the few cacti that seem to spread largely through seeds, not propagation.
+They are one of the few cacti that seem to spread largely through seeds, not propagation.
 They are relatively easy to grow and are widely grown for aesthetic purposes in Mexico.

 11. Fishhook Cactus

-This small cactus only grows to about 7 inches at the biggest.
-They are quite similar to the barrel cactus.
+The Fishhook cactus only grows to about 7 inches and is similar to the barrel cactus.
 However, they are smaller and have different features.
-Despite often being referred to as a singular type of cactus, this category actually contains 150 species.
+Despite often being referred to as a singular type of cactus, this category contains 150 species.

 This cactus can be found easily on the US-Mexico border and in the Mesa Verde National Park.
 Often, it is found growing in rocky locations.